 To help ease the transition from primary to secondary school, we hold two consecutive Induction Days in July where the Year 6 pupils follow their Year 7 timetables and get to know the school and their tutor group.
 Pupils joining us from smaller and out of area primary schools have an additional opportunity to meet and get to know others in their year at our Primary Challenge Day in June.
 Induction Days for current Year 6 pupils will take place on Thursday 8 July and Friday 9 July 2021, with our Year 6 Parents' Induction Evening on Thursday 8 July.

 If you have any Admissions queries, please contact Allison Boucher, our Admissions’ Secretary, who can arrange a personalised tour of the school throughout the year on request and can be contacted by phone on 01285 646558 or by email.

 Current Year 5

 To help you begin to think about your choice of a secondary school for your son or daughter, we will be holding a series of Year 5 Open Mornings for our local feeder primary schools and ‘out of area’ primary schools in June 2020.
 Dates will be published nearer the time together with details of how to book places for these bespoke events, which will include a taster lesson.
 You are welcome to attend our Open Mornings and Open Evening which we hope will take place in September 2021.

 Our pupils are some of our best ambassadors.
 Read what they have to say about joining Cirencester Deer Park School.

 Year 8 pupil

-I am here to tell you about my transition from primary school to Deer Park in 2015.
+I am here to tell you about my transition from primary school to Deer Park.
 This school ticked so many boxes for me but my only worry was that Deer Park wasn’t in my area and I wasn’t at one of the primary feeder schools.
 I was so worried I wouldn’t get a place.
 The long wait was unbearable, but I was so happy when we received my acceptance email.
 One thing that didn’t worry me was joining Deer Park on my own; I knew I had made the right choice.